-Siward.
+Seyward.
 The time approaches

 That will with due decision make us know

 What we shall say we have and what we owe.

 Thoughts speculative their unsure hopes relate,

 But certain issue strokes must arbitrate.

-Toward which, advance the war.
+Towards which, advance the war.
+[Exeunt, marching.